Noitidart/valtio-persist-explore/src/proxyWithPersist/README.md

 import { subscribeKey } from 'valtio/utils';

 const appStateProxy = proxyWithPersist({
+  // must be unique, files/paths will be created with this prefix
+  name: 'appState',

   initialState: {
     counter: 0
   },
+  persistStrategies: PersistStrategy.SingleFile,
   version: 0,
-  name: 'appState',
-  persistStrategies: PersistStrategy.SingleFile,
-  migrate: {},
+  migrations: {},

   // see "Storage Engine" section below
   getStorage: () => storage